swdayu/howtos/shell/basic.md

 $ mkdir $(date "+%Y-%m-%d") # same as `$ mkdir 2015-11-17`
 ```

-Us one command's output as another command's input
+Use one command's output as another command's input
 ```
 $ ls -al | less
 ```